bdenning/go-pushover/README.md

 # Pushover Golang Package
 A golang package for sending notifications via https://pushover.net.

 This library is **not intended for production use** and was written by its author as an exercise to learn more about golang.
-Please don't import it and us it in any projects that you care about.
+Please don't import it and use it in any projects that you care about.

 # An Example
 ```golang